What Is the Male-to-Female Ratio in Colombia?

 Paperwork

-The above information is subject to change and serves only as a general introduction to the fiancée, visa process.
-For the exact requirements, steps, and fees, consult an immigration lawyer or the United States Citizenship and Immigration Services website.
+Once in the United States, she will be informed of the conditions of the K-1 visa, the requirement to marry within 90 days, and the need to file for Adjustment of Status (Form I-485) after the marriage so she can become a permanent resident.
+After she becomes a permanent resident and meets the residency requirements, she can later apply for U.S. citizenship.
+The above information is subject to change and is intended only as a general introduction to the fiancée visa process.
+For exact requirements, steps, and current fees, you should consult an immigration lawyer or the official United States Citizenship and Immigration Services website.

 Quick and Easy